FLOCK4H/Ruckus/README.md

 # [SHOWCASE] Ruckus - Interactive AI implementation

 > [!IMPORTANT]
-> Due to no external interest in the software - this project hasn't been updated in a long time, it now serves as a showcase of my PySide/ PyQt experience.
+> Due to a lack of external interest in the software, this project hasn't been updated in a long time.
+It now serves as a showcase of my PySide/PyQt experience.

 Generates and runs Python codes